lfierro/pachyderm-vid2frames-demo/tutorial/tutorial.md

 # Getting Started
-This tutorial will show you how to create and run a Pachyderm pipeline that extracts and saves all frames from a video or collection of videos.
+This tutorial will show you how to create and run a Pachyderm pipeline that extracts and saves all frames from a video or a small collection of videos.

 ## Prerequisites
 The **frames** pipeline was created and tested for a local installation of Pachyderm, and thus, it is recommended to use a local installation to run it.